 I've got to assume that Rod Rosenstein was overseeing this entire investigation with your client.

-And I've got to assume, and we've been told that it made it into the presidential daily briefing of Barack Obama back in two thousand and nine.
+And I've got to assume, and we've been told that it made it into the presidential daily briefing of Barack Obama back in 2009.

-But yes, his administration still continue to push forward to give permission for Vladimir Putin to control 20% of our uranium.
+But yes, his administration still continued to push forward to give permission for Vladimir Putin to control 20% of our uranium.

-We have neglected to talk about HRC, Hillary Rodham Clinton's involvement, and that she sat on Cypheus, and that Bill Clinton got five hundred thousand dollars for a speech in Russia paid for by bankers.
+We have neglected to talk about HRC, Hillary Rodham Clinton's involvement, and that she sat on CFIAS and that Bill Clinton got $500,000 for a speech in Russia, a paid for by bankers.

-But by the way, but Victoria, I don't mean to interrupt you.
+By the way, Victoria, I don't mean to interrupt you.

 The bankers, this was Renaissance Bank.

-They had a financial interest in Uranium One.
+They had a financial interest in uranium markets.

 I was just getting there.